-The Foodie also sounded like one of the more comprehensive and in depth tours XO offered, and I was ready to be fully immersed in Saigon.
+The Foodie Tour also sounded like one of the more comprehensive and in-depth tours XO offered, and I was ready to be fully immersed in Saigon.

 Each district has a distinct personality (and flavor as I would soon find out) and that is how the motorbike tour was organized.

-The tour itself lasts for a good four and a half hours, but the night went by so quickly with everything I was experiencing, it hardly felt that long.
+The XO food tour in Saigon lasts for a good four and a half hours, but the night went by so quickly with everything I was experiencing, it hardly felt that long.

-The Foodie Tour takes place at night because that’s when most of the food stalls are open, and this tour is all about the street food – my favorite thing to try when I’m traveling in the foreign country!
+The Foodie Tour takes place at night because that’s when most of the Street food markets in Saigon are open, and this tour is really a Saigon street food tour – my favorite thing to try when I’m traveling in a foreign country is street food!

 There were also unlimited drinks (including beer, water, tea, soft drinks) so I indulged in a beer at almost every stop, as well as cold water to cleanse my palette.

 Another aspect I enjoyed about the tour was the city sightseeing portion in between food stops.
-In order to give your digestion a rest and to learn more about Saigon, a good amount of the tour was riding on the back of the motorbike and taking in the city at night.
+In order to give your digestion a rest and to learn more about Saigon, a good amount of the tour was riding around Saigon on a motorbike and taking in the city at night.

 And let me tell you, Saigon is a city that truly comes alive at night.